techmonju/Hello-world-/README.md

 # Hello-world-

 Hi there,
-this is rayan; Head of nevula spaceship .
-Or co-ordination is x x ;
+this is rayan; Head of nevula spaceship .Now Our co-ordination is x x ;